microsoft/ppcc25-cc-masterclass/docs/lab-01/index.md

 !["Parameter displayed"](./assets/0106_06_parameteradded.png)

 If you click on the parameter and select **Edit** you can check it's properties.
 We have a lot of options here, for now let's just set it to **Required = Yes** because without a value the API will error out.
+You should also fill the **Summary** and **Description** attributes to make it easier for users and AIs to understand what this parameter is used for!

 !["Parameter Config"](./assets/0106_07_parameterconfig.png)